kabirbagai21/studdybuddyproject/README.md

 - Signup: Fill in the necessary fields on the signup page.
 If you are an instructor check the "Are you an instructor box.
 - Course creation: When signed in as an instructor, click the "Create New Course" button and fill in fields.
 Once the course is created, the instructor can also edit the fields by clicking the "Edit Course" button on the course page.
 - Join Code: On the instructor's profile page, make note of the join code for the class you just created.
 Copy the code to the clipboard
+- Edit Profile: Students can edit their profile by clicking the "Edit Profile" button on their profile page.
 - Joining a course: When signed in as a student, paste the join code into the "Join Course" textbox.
 Doing so will enroll the student in a course
 - Creating a group: When logged in as a student, click the "Create new group" button on the course page.
 You can leave or delete the group as well.
 - Public profiles: Click on the student's name in the group to view their public profile.